Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/aft_section.md

 - 3 fuselage lights (white)
 - anti-collision tail light with 2 lamps (red)

-Three switches labelled Fuselage, Tail and Wing control brightness of the lights between BRT (Bright), DIM and OFF.
+Three switches labelled Fuselage, Tail and Wing control the brightness of the lights between BRT (Bright), DIM and OFF.

 To ensure lights are available even in case of power failure conditions, the BRT